EU Officials Move To Clarify Rules For U.S. Travelers After Erroneous 'Visa' Reports

 The new requirement for U.S. citizens comes after years of debate over whether the United States should continue to require visas for people from five EU countries — Poland, Bulgaria, Croatia, Cyprus and Romania.
 Europeans urged for the requirement to be lifted because the EU mandates equal treatment of all member states.

 In 2012, the European Commission said that then-President Barack Obama vowed to solve the dispute during his presidency.
-The report said he made a statement in 2010 during the visit of former Polish President Bronislaw Komorowski.
+The report said he made a statement in 2010 during the visit of then-Polish President Bronislaw Komorowski.

 But the rift persisted.
 A 2016 commission report stated, "Once the new U.S. Administration is in place, the Commission will relaunch without delay."